 One of the ways the gap will narrow is if women are able to contribute more to their pensions, with pressure mounting on the government to lower the threshold at which people are automatically enrolled into company pension schemes.

-It’s also vital for women to make sure they know where their pension savings are invested, and how much they need for retirement.
+It’s also vital for you to make sure you know where your pension savings are invested, and how much you need for retirement.
 Check our pension calculator to see how much income you’re likely to need when you stop work.